 Photo above: Wire Road trail at Pea Ridge National Military Park.
 Source: National Park Service.

 Lodging and Camping

 While the battlefield may be remote, there's a good deal of lodging in the towns of Rogers and Bentonville.
-Check out your favorite online lodging site such as Expedia for the lodging type of your choice.
+Check out your favorite online lodging site for the lodging type of your choice.